SALT: What To Know About Rates, Loans, & Features

 Collateral options on SALT Lending include Bitcoin, Ethereum, Litecoin, USDC, and more.

-SALT Lending Loan Details
+SALT Loan Details

-Loan AmountCollateral RequirementsAPRTermsLoan Origination Fee
+Loan AmountCollateral RequirementsAPYTermsLoan Origination Fee

-Net APR (Principal & Interest)0.52%2.17%3.82%5.49%
+Net Interest (Principal & Interest)8.95%10.95%14.45%

-SALT Lending Margin Calls
+SALT Margin Calls

-All crypto loans are subject to margin calls in a market downturn, and SALT Lending’s loan product is no different.
+All crypto loans are subject to margin calls in a market downturn, and SALT’s loan product is no different.
 Margin calls are triggered when your crypto assets decline in value, meaning your loan-to-value ratio goes up.
 Lenders like SALT give you the opportunity to add more collateral to your loan before they liquidate your loan collateral.
 SALT’s margin call process works as follows:

 • Once your loan hits a 75% LTV, you are issued your first margin call warning.
 SALT does not take any action at this point.